Particular/AwsLoanBrokerShowcase/README.md

 ### Telemetry

 NServiceBus supports OpenTelemetry.
+Starting with NServiceBus 9.1, the following metrics can be emitted:

+- `nservicebus.messaging.successes` - Total number of messages processed successfully by the endpoint
+- `nservicebus.messaging.fetches` - Total number of messages fetched from the queue by the endpoint
+- `nservicebus.messaging.failures` - Total number of messages processed unsuccessfully by the endpoint
+- `nservicebus.messaging.handler_time` - The time the user handling code takes to handle a message
+- `nservicebus.messaging.processing_time` - The time the endpoint takes to process a message
+- `nservicebus.messaging.critical_time` - The time between when a message is sent and when it is fully processed
+- `nservicebus.recoverability.immediate` - Total number of immediate retries requested
+- `nservicebus.recoverability.delayed` - Total number of delayed retries requested
+- `nservicebus.recoverability.error` - Total number of messages sent to the error queue

+For more information, refer to the [NServiceBus OpenTelemetry documentation](https://docs.particular.net/nservicebus/operations/opentelemetry).

-All endpoints are configured to send telemetry data to Jaeger.
+All sample endpoints are configured to send OpenTelemetry traces to Jaeger.
 To visualize traces, open the [Jaeger dashboard](http://localhost:16686).

+Similarly, endpoints send metrics to Prometheus.
 To visualize metrics, open the [Prometheus dashboards](http://localhost:3000/dashboards).
 There are two pre-configured dashboards:

 - TBD